Raise Your Grades, Learn College-Level Study Skills, and Begin Lifetime Leadership Training

-The Ron Paul High School Curriculum is academically rigorous.
+Warning: the Ron Paul High School Curriculum is academically rigorous.
 A student who does not have the basics of time management, the memorization of facts, and writing skills is at a disadvantage.
-But a student needs far more than these skills to succeed.
+But a high school student needs far more than these skills to succeed.

-As for technical skills, it covers speed reading, typing, note-taking and retrieval, software for essay writing, how to set up a YouTube channel, how to set up a WordPress blog site, and that most challenging skill, how to read a book.
+As for technical skills, it covers speed-reading, note-taking and retrieval, software for essay writing, how to set up a YouTube channel, and how to set up a WordPress blog site.
+These skills are basic for career advancement at any age and in any setting.

 To a parent: Maybe you would like to brush up on some of these skills.
 If you are a member, anyone in your family can take the course at no extra charge.